AsnelChristian/nd00333_AZMLND_C2/README.md

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

+### Improve on the project
+They are several steps we can take to improve on this project.

+- We can further clean the data.
+The data presents many outliers.
+We need to remove these outliers to improve on our model, because outliers tend to drow the results in their direction making our predictions inaccurate.
+We can also remove column that are not really meaningful or impactful.
+The ``default`` column has the same value for almost every row: which is why we can conclude that it doesn't really have an impact on our predictions.
+- We can also consider adding a parallel run step to our pipeline to support batch input.
+This could greatly reduce the processing time in case we have a lot of data to process.